mshr-h/vscode-verilog-hdl-support/README.md

 ## Language Servers

 We currently support the following Language Servers and enabled for Verilog-HDL, SystemVerilog and VHDL.
+You can enable multiple Language Servers at the same time.
 It might be pretty unstable because it's currently in the experimental support.
 If you encounter any problems even if it's not related to this feature, **deleting all the config may solve the problem**.